vinhlexuan/telephone-routing/README.md

 #### Data structure

-Build 1 Trie (prefix tree) to store all `{prefix: price}` elements of all operators.
+Build a Trie (prefix tree) to store all `{prefix: price}` elements of all operators.
 Each node store the a dict with format `{operator: price}`.
-If a dict value of the node is updated, update this value to all children of this node.
+If a dict value of the node is updated, update this value to **all children of this node**.

 ![trie.png](trie.png "Trie data structure after builded")